saphirelabs/nft-collection/README.md

-# NFT Collection Template [Saphire Labs]
+# ERC-721 NFT Collection Template [Saphire Labs]

-This project is a decentralized application (DApp) Template for minting NFTs (Non-Fungible Tokens) on the Ethereum blockchain.
+This project is a decentralized application (DApp) template for minting NFTs (Non-Fungible Tokens) on the Ethereum blockchain.
 The application is built using Solidity for the smart contract, Truffle for development and deployment, and React.js for the frontend interface.
+This template provides a starting point for developers to create their own NFT collection DApp.

 ## Table of Contents